Skip to content

 If none of these files are found, Esmerald will look at the first children nodes, only, and repeats the same process.
 If no files are found then throws an EnvironmentError exception.

-• Once one of those files is found, Esmerald will analise the type of objects contained in the module and will check if any of them is a valid Esmerald type and return it.
+• If Esmerald doesn't find the declarations or they are not truthy, Esmerald will analise the type of objects contained in the module and will check if any of them is a valid Esmerald type and return it.

 • If Esmerald understand that none of those objects are type Esmerald (or subclasses), it will do one last attempt and try to find specific function declarations: